DCM-UPB/QNets/benchmark/README.md

 # Profiling

-If you want to use the benchmarks for profiling, instead execute:
+If you want to use the benchmarks for profiling, recompile the library and benchmarks after configuring `./configure --enable-profiling`
-   `./run_gperf.sh`

-And then view the profile with:
+Then execute a benchmark via make (!) and afterwards view the profile with:
    `pprof --text exe exe.prof`